TeamDman/PlusTiC/README.md

 Minecraft mod for adding new tools to and integrating various mods with Tinkers Construct
 ## New tool(s)
 - Katana.
 A fast two-handed weapon that deals increasing damage the more mobs you kill.
-- Laser Gun.
-A ranged weapon that requires durability and energy (Forge, Tesla, RF).
 ## A note about Natural Pledge
 Starting in 5.1.2.0, PlusTiC forces out and *overrides* Natural Pledge TiC materials by default.
 This can be changed in the config so that PlusTiC does *not* add Botania materials if Natural Pledge is loaded.
 ## Supported mod